FictitiousFrode/AIF/Readme.txt

 The Big Hairy Audacious Goal for the Erotic Storytelling extension is to make writing AIFs as simple as writing the descriptions of responses and objects.
-While some
-extension
-To a large extent this is made possible by the Erotic Storytelling extension in this framework, although a good game would still need some custom work to create good puzzles and interactions.
-A large part of this is made possible with the Consent extensions, which makes it easy to block player actions and give properly customized failure messages.
+The actions and layered clothing model provided by the Erotic Storytelling extension goes a long way to accomplishing this goal, although a good game would still need some custom work to create good puzzles and interactions.

  The Features
 ==============